 , 269 Mass.
 571 (1930)

 Where snow and ice combine with a defective condition to cause injury on a public way, an action may arise under MGL c.
 84, § 15

 - The Abolition of the Natural Accumulation Defense in Snow and Ice Cases: An overview of Papadopoulos v.
 Target Corp. , 5 Boston Bar Journal 6, Winter, 2011

 Includes information on all aspects of winter snow, including pet safety, sidewalk snow removal regulations, transportation and safety information and much more.

-- , Executive Office of Public Safety.
+- What is a Gubernatorial State of Emergency?, Executive Office of Public Safety.
 "There is a misconception that various restrictions or bans automatically are triggered when there is a Gubernatorial State of Emergency in place.
 This is not so.
 The declaration of a State of Emergency does not in itself affect the operation of private enterprise.
 Travel is not automatically banned; businesses are not automatically closed.
 Many businesses do have contractual agreements with their employees regarding who does/does not have to report to work when a Gubernatorial State of Emergency is issued."